freestar-archive/sortable-auction-challenge/README.md

 ## Evaluation

-Your code will be first be evaluated mechanically, running it through various test cases to check its correctness.
+Your code will be first evaluated mechanically, running it through various test cases to check its correctness.
 Your code will be built and run using the commands

 ```bash